 The management structure of the MLLC is like those of an SLLC.
-It consists of a Members' Council, a chairman of Members' Council, and a General Director, but it does not have the option of electing a Company Chairman.
+It consists of a Members' Council, a chairman of the Members' Council, and a General Director, but it does not have the option of electing a Company Chairman.
 The establishment of an Inspection Committee in the MLLC is voluntary.
 The Inspection Committee functions as an independent auditor and watchdog for the MLLC.

-MLLC shall have at least one Legal Representative who is concurrently the Chairman of the Members' Council or General Director.
+MLLC must appoint at least one Legal Representative who concurrently holds the Members' Council Chairman or General Director position.